 20. Can I audit an online course?

 Students may elect to audit an online course, but they are allowed into the course only if there is room after others taking the course for credit have enrolled.
-Please see the Office of Continuing Education website for specific costs.
+Cost and work requirements are the same when auditing an online course as for when taking it for credit.
+The only difference is that participants receive an Audit on the transcript instead of a grade.

 21. What is the time commitment for an online course?